Kosovo postpones election in ethnic-Serb-dominated north | Law-Order

 Kosovo on Saturday postponed a local election due Dec.
 18 in four municipalities with a predominantly ethnic Serb population, in an effort to defuse recent tensions there that have also caused relations with neighbouring Serbia to deteriorate further.

+But Serbia's president said he will formally request NATO permission to deploy Serbian troops in northern Kosovo, while conceding this was most unlikely to be granted.

+The return of Belgrade's troops to the former Serbian province could dramatically increase tensions in the Balkans.

-President Vjosa Osmani met with Kosovo's political leaders and decided to hold the vote in the northern municipalities on April 23 next year.
+Earlier, Kosovo President Vjosa Osmani met with her country's political leaders and decided to hold the vote in the northern municipalities on April 23 next year.

 Serb lawmakers, prosecutors and police officers also abandoned local government posts.